AI For CPA Firms

 Why build a dedicated CPA firm page instead of generic professional services copy?

 CPA and tax-firm callers ask about deadlines, return complexity, IRS letters, credentials, document status, extensions, bookkeeping, and advisory help.
-The call plan needs that context.
+The call path needs that context.

 Supporting Guides